Guidance and Forms for Postgraduate Researchers and Staff

 Nomination of the Examination Panel

-After submitting their thesis, each research degree student at Keele must have a viva voce (Latin: 'by the living voice') examination, which is an oral defence of their thesis and the research which underpins it.
+After submitting their thesis, each postgraduate researcher at Keele must have a viva voce (Latin: 'by the living voice') examination, which is an oral defence of their thesis and the research which underpins it.

 In most circumstances, the oral examination will involve two examiners (one internal and one external to Keele) and Independent Chair, who presides over the examination and manages its procedural conduct.